MirYasa/help-center/blog/how-to-get-matic.md

 *Remember!* Algebra is built on Polygon so before you start, make sure you have [set up a Polygon network on your Metamask wallet](https://medium.com/@crypto_algebra/guide-to-setting-up-polygon-matic-mainnet-for-metamask-on-algebra-finance-e17389cb7f76).
 If not, check out [this tutorial](https://medium.com/@crypto_algebra/guide-to-setting-up-polygon-matic-mainnet-for-metamask-on-algebra-finance-e17389cb7f76) on how to do it!

-> ***Keep in mind**:* If you see that our farming events include WMATIC whereas you have MATIC and want to participate, don’t worry!
+> Keep in mind: If you see that our farming events include WMATIC whereas you have MATIC and want to participate, don’t worry!
 Algebra will automatically swap MATIC to WMATIC when you enter a farming event!